Simple 1D FEM in C

 // Dimensions

-int ndof; // Number of unknowns per nodal point (ndof = 1)
+int ndof; // Number of unknowns per nodal point (tested only with ndof = 1)

 int nactive; // Number of active dofs